-- As required by Regulation 2(3)(c) of the Investment Regulations, the Trustee's policy in relation to stewardship & voting rights is set out in this section.
+- 61. As required by Regulation 2(3)(c) of the Investment Regulations, the Trustee's policy in relation to stewardship & voting rights is set out in this section.
 This is a requirement from 1 October 2019 duly updated for further requirements applicable from 1 October 2020. - 62.
 The Trustee expects the underlying fund managers to follow best practice Engagement, Stewardship and Governance practices. - 63.
 The Trustee recognises its responsibilities as an owner of capital.
 It believes that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments and are the most effective way of mitigating systemic ESG risks.
 The Trustee has delegated to the Asset Manager the exercise of rights attaching to investments, including voting rights and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, risks and ESG considerations. - 64.
 Where requested by its managers, the Trustee is prepared proportionately to engage directly with companies and other relevant parties, to improve the impact of engagement. - 65.
 The Trustee seeks to appoint managers that have strong stewardship policies and processes, reflecting where relevant the recommendations of the UK Stewardship Code issued by the Financial Reporting Council, and from time to time the Trustee reviews how these are implemented in practice.
 It expects its investment managers to exercise ownership rights and undertake monitoring and engagement in line with the managers' general policies on stewardship, as provided to the Trustee from time to time, taking into account the long-term financial interests of the beneficiaries. - 66.
 The Trustee has considered both engagement and exclusion as means of integrating ESG factors into the passive equity exposure within the Default fund.
 It is strongly supportive of engagement as a means of improving the behaviour of market participants, thereby improving the returns delivered by the market as a whole.
-It is supportive of exclusions where reputational and legal risks to financial value exist, including, for example, investment in controversial weapons systems like land mines and cluster munitions, investment in companies in perennial breach of UN Global Compact, and investment in thermal coal companies.
-It is not supportive of exclusions that simply result in the ESG problem being moved to different ownership, where scrutiny and challenge may be less robust.
-The Trustee will review other exclusions on a case by case basis. - 67.
+The Trustee has a general preference for engagement over exclusion, however in certain cases it is supportive of exclusions where it believes that engagement is unlikely to be successful.
+These cases are also those where the Trustee believes holding such companies may result in risks to financial value.
+It is not supportive of exclusions that simply result in the ESG problem being moved to different ownership, where scrutiny and challenge may be less robust. - 67.
 The Trustee notes members can benefit from a secondary effect by simply relying on the efforts of other market participants.
 However, as one of the largest UK DC schemes, the Trustee believes it has an obligation to support market leading behaviours by helping to set an example.
-It believes that our members are more likely to enjoy stable incomes in retirement in a world where rises in global temperatures are limited and other ESG risks are well managed.

-68. The above policies also apply to the UK Equity Default as a pooled fund which makes up part of the self-select range.
+It believes that our members are more likely to enjoy stable incomes in retirement in a world where rises in global temperatures are limited and other ESG risks are well managed. - 68.
+The above policies also apply to the UK Equity Default as a pooled fund which makes up part of the self-select range.
 There is no meaningful application to the Cash Default.